google/go-cloud/docs/design.md

 ![Diagram showing user code depending on blob.Bucket, which is implemented by awsblob.Bucket.](img/user-facing-type-no-driver.png)

-Consider the [`Bucket.NewReader` method][], which is defined to be the same as calling `NewRangeReader` with some default argument values.
-If `blob.Bucket` was an interface, each implementation of `blob.Bucket` would have to copy an implementation of `NewReader`.
-In this simple example, this might not be that bad, but it does not scale for more complex behaviors: conformance tests would need to ensure that each operation actually behaves in the way that the docs describe.
+Consider the [`Bucket.NewWriter` method][], which infers the content type of the blob based on the first bytes written to it.
+If `blob.Bucket` was an interface, each implementation of `blob.Bucket` would have to replicate this behavior precisely.
+This does not scale: conformance tests would be needed to ensure that each interface method actually behaves in the way that the docs describe.
 This makes the interfaces hard to implement, which runs counter to the goals of the project.

 Instead, we follow the example of [`database/sql`][] and separate out the implementation-agnostic logic from the interface.
 We call the interface the